EspressoLogicCafe/Examples/MigrationService/README.md

 the export/import between Live API Creator (LAC) versions.
 The shell program prompts for the source LAC server host and the system and TeamSpace user/password.
 The output is a command line script to export all of your source server components.
 It also generates a script to import these components to the new Live API Creator server.
 You can modify the generated scripts to reflect the correct host server, user/passwords, and perhaps database data source passwords.
 If you have multiple TeamSpace entries, initialize the LAC 5.0 server to support each new TeamSpace instances with a default user.
 ## Prerequisites
 Ensure that you have Java installed (the main service is a Java class).
 You might need to install GIT and ZIP command line tools.
 If you download the ZIP version, then unzip the MigrationService-master.zip file.
-Make sure you have [Maven](https://maven.apache.org/download.cgi) installed.
 ```aidl
 * java JDK 8
 * git command line